 Two of the best tips we got from him are: 1) name every dollar before you spend it; and 2) protect the "four walls of your house"

 Name every dollar refers to his zero based budget idea.
 The idea is that you sit down with a piece of paper and list each check.
 From each check you deduct each expense you have before the month even starts.
+That way you know where your money is going.
+You direct your money rather than trying to chase it down and see where it went after the fact.

 Also, as you pay your expenses, you pay them in a certain order which protects the "four walls" of your house.
 What are the four walls?
 The four walls are what every family needs in order to survive: food, shelter (rent, utilities, etc), transportation (gotta get to work), and